coderiscodingnow/Shinchan-s-Portfolio/README.md

-This is a sample portfolio of shinchan, implementing html, css and javascript
+This is a sample portfolio of shinchan, implementing html, css and javascript.